 Happy New Year, Everyone!

-For those of you that are transitioning to project-based learning either on your own or with my Project-Based Learning Bundle and Implementation Guide, you have likely come across some pitfalls.
+For those of you that are transitioning to project-based learning either on your own or with my Project-Based Learning Bundle and Implementation Guide or PBL Tool Kit, you have likely come across some pitfalls.
 I've listed some challenges below that come up the most often in my learning environment, and I hope to shed some light on the "why" and "what to do".